-- bool_T_b(v) gives the value of the bool field b in a record v of type T; - succ_T_d(v,w) holds if the record w is reachable from the record v of type T along a data field named d; - null_T_d(v) holds if the data field d in the record v of type T is null; - succ_T_p(v,w) holds if the record w is reachable from the record v of type T along a pointer field named p; - null_T_p(v) holds if the pointer field p in the record v of type T is null; - ptr_d(v) holds if the record v is the value of the data variable d; - null_d() holds if the data variable d is null; - ptr_p(v) holds if the record v is the destination of the pointer variable p; - null_p() holds if the pointer variable p is null; - bool_b() gives the value of the boolean variable b; - memfailed() holds if a null-pointer dereference has occured.
+- bool_T_b(v) gives the value of the bool field b in a record v of type T; - succ_T_d(v,w) holds if the record w is reachable from the record v of type T along a data field named d; - $\operatorname{null}T d(\mathbf{v})$ holds if the data field d in the record v of type T is null ; - succ_T_p(v,w) holds if the record w is reachable from the record v of type T along a pointer field named p; - $\operatorname{null}T_p(v)$ holds if the pointer field p in the record v of type T is null ;

+- ptr_d(v) holds if the record v is the value of the data variable d; - null_d() holds if the data variable d is null; - $ptr_p(v)$ holds if the record v is the destination of the pointer variable p; - null_p() holds if the pointer variable p is null; - bool_b() gives the value of the boolean variable b; - memfailed() holds if a memory error has occurred.

-All properties of a store can be expressed using these predicates in MONA logic.
+All properties of a store can be expressed using these predicates in monadic secondorder logic on finite trees.
 The transduction process generates a collection of such store predicates for each program point.
-For convenience, we describe this by indexing the predicates with program points; for example, for each program point i there is a version of the bool $T_b(v)$ predicate called bool $T_b_i(v)$.
+For convenience, we describe this by indexing the predicates with program points; for example, for each program point i there is a version of the bool predicate called bool $T_b_i(v)$.